ing-bank/sparse_dot_topn/INSTALLATION.md

 **sparse\_dot\_topn** relies on a C++ extension for the computationally intensive multiplication routine.
 Note that the wheels vendor/ships OpenMP with the extension to provide parallelisation out-of-the-box.
-If you run into issue with multiple versions of OpenMP being loaded you have two options: build from source or install a non-bundled wheel.

 ### Non-bundled wheels